CoderLovely08/Web-Training/README.md

 - CSS3 transitions, transformations, and animations
 - Introduction to Flexbox and Grid layout

+### - Mini Project 1 - *Portfolio Project* (HTML and CSS)
+Design and build a personal portfolio website showcasing your skills, projects, and contact information.

 ## 4. JavaScript Basics
 - Introduction to JavaScript
 - Variables, data types, and operators